Gould's wattled bat

 Gould's wattled bat (Chalinolobus gouldii) is a species of Australian wattled bat named after the English naturalist John Gould.

 Description

 C. gouldii is the largest of the genus Chalinolobus, a group distinguished by fleshy lobes located at the corners of its mouth.
 For individuals throughout their range, the average length (head and body) is 70 ± 5 mm and average mass is 14 ± 4 g.
+The fur on the back is dark brown, becoming black on the head and shoulders.

 Distribution and habitat

 C. gouldii is known throughout mainland Australia (excluding northern Cape York Peninsula and Nullarbor Plain) as well as Tasmania, New Caledonia, and Norfolk Island.

 C. gouldii is found in a variety of habitats.
 In wooded areas, they are mostly arboreal, though they have also been found in the stumps and hollow limbs of trees or in bird nests.
 They may also inhabit urban settings, such as the ceilings and basements of buildings.
 While some individuals (usually males) may roost alone, colonies often hold about 30 bats.
 Colonies of up to 200 individuals are also known.